-Lower credit card fees for small business will take effect on October 19, 2024.
+Lower credit card fees for small business took effect on October 19, 2024.

 Credit cards may be handy for consumers, but the fees to accept credit cards add up quickly for merchants like you!
 Since 2008, CFIB has been negotiating with government and the credit card industry for:

-• Lower fees on interchange, GST/HST swipe, prepaid cards, and refunds
+• Lower fees on interchange, prepaid cards, and refunds

 • Clearer processing rates and fees, and more consistent language across processors